cnlohr/oledscope/README.md

 The idea is the processor can look to see if there's room in the destination buffer by looking at the second DMA COUNT, if so, process another coordinate into this buffer.

 From there, the DMA engines take over.

+On top of all of this, I even found out later with the project that rv003usb can work with WebHID!
+(See link in beginning)

 ## Future work